Assumptions lead to 'shut down'.

 Period.
 I just assumed . . . again.

-The danger is that when we make these assumptions about people, about our children, we pigeonhole them.
+The danger is that when we make assumptions about people and our children, we pigeonhole them.

 And thus begins a cycle of the self-fulfilling prophecy – “Well, Mom doesn’t think I like to kiss, so I must not like to kiss, so I guess I won’t kiss.”